bdmendes/bdmendes.github.io/content/cv/short.md

 ---

 I'm a Software Engineer based in Porto, Portugal, with an MSc from FEUP.
-Occasionally, I play chess, go on walks, and write stuff down.
+Occasionally, I play chess, go for a walk, and write stuff down.